brenomatos/brenomatos.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Published our paper 'On the Presence of Abusive Language in Mis/Disinformation' at the International Conference on Social Informatics 2022

+You can read our work [here](https://link.springer.com/chapter/10.1007/978-3-031-19097-1_18).